-England – Free childcare for children aged 2, 3 & 4
+England – Free childcare for children aged 9-months to 4-years old

 In England, there are three government-funded early education schemes that offer free childcare for children aged two, three and four:

-- 30 hours free childcare for eligible 3 and 4 year-olds
+- 15 hours free childcare for 2-year-olds (extra support)

 These schemes are only available to families living in England, although similar schemes are available in Scotland and Wales.